jorgeferminrl/js-master/README.md

 13.- Excercise 3 - This program shows all numbers between two numbers introduced by the user

 14.- Excercise 4 - Show all odd numbers between two numbers introduced by user

+15.- Show all divisor numbers of an introduced nunmber in a prompt

+16.- Program that tells us if a number is even or odd